Pix4D Unveils Four New Tools to Support Drone Inspection and Geospatial Applications

 Pix4Dsurvey and Pix4Dmatic represent the next step in photogrammetry, addressing major challenges in the geospatial industry.

-Pix4Dsurvey is a tool for surveyors and mappers that bridges the gap between digital photogrammetry and CAD.
+Pix4Dsurvey is a tool for surveyors and mappers that bridges the gap between digital photogrammetry with drone data and CAD.

 The software takes point cloud data and turns it into CAD-ready formats, allowing surveyors to not only create detailed maps with raw visual data but then, if needed, to manipulate that data.